cbrennanpoole/preamble-project/README.md

     - Forensic analysis of Marijuana Tax  Revenues.
         -  Starting with the State of Colorado to determine why the state with a billion in Tax revenues.
         - The most successful cannabis program on earth still has its teachers heading up walk-outs (strikes) and demanding better conditions for them and the children they teach.

  1. A deep dive into the actual actionable works accomplished by some of the not-for-profits in industry.
     - Talkers.
     - Doers.
-1. Presenting the case for cannabis and opportunity that exists in the State of Georgia.
-- [New Frontier Data projects Georgia as the highest potential revenue in the medical market](

-         - THC Free Phytocannabinoid Rich
-         - Recreational (in time)
-         - Industrial Hemp
 1. Following the daily happenings on Capitol Hill  as well as regional and Southeastern action and hoping to partner with some pre-existing brands as to be able to share  content fairly and ethically.

 1. Apply Quality Management (Toyota Way) methodology establishing best practices that are easy-to-implement and easy to scale for farms, farmers, families, and ecommerce/retail businesses.

 1. Simplify the process of self-learning digital skills by creating a clear, simple path for all to follow; using best-in-class resources and a mentor-based knowledge base.
    - [Google Applied Digital Skills](https://applieddigitalskills.withgoogle.com/c/en/curriculum.html?audience=adult_learners&topic=job_skills "Start a lesson: Explore the curriculum and choose a lesson that fits.")

 1. Improve awareness of recidivism rates while working with successful models to develop a national project using cloud architecture and emerging technologies to scale (addressing the black market and providing an actionable scale capable option).

+1. Presenting the case for cannabis and opportunity that exists in the State of Georgia.
+    - New Frontier Data projects Georgia as the highest potential revenue in the medical market
+        - THC Free Phytocannabinoid Rich
+        - Recreational (in time)
+        - Industrial Hemp

  ---

 ## Qualitative Goals
 1. Bridge the skills gap by delivering readily available resources to provide the __applied digital skills training__ into our American prison systems, county jails, and juvenile detention centers.
 Into the hands of our socioeconomically disadvantaged; a grossly under, and unemployed subsector of the US economy.